Wish (Feargal Sharkey album)

-Wish is the second solo album of former Undertones singer Feargal Sharkey.
-Released in 1988, three years after his successful self-titled solo debut, the album was considered to be somewhat disappointing and was not as successful as its predecessor.
+Wish is the second solo studio album of former Undertones singer Feargal Sharkey, released by Virgin Records on 28 March 1988.
+As the follow-up to his successful self-titled solo debut, Wish received mixed reviews and was not as commercially successful as its predecessor.

 Background

+Wish was recorded after Sharkey had taken a break of several months from the music industry.
+He completed a tour to promote his debut album in August 1986, then had to deal with the death of his mother, something which took him "an awfully long time to recover from".
+After a period of self-reflection, during which time he was not "even vaguely interested in making music", Sharkey decided to move away from London.
+For his second album, he wanted to work with American musicians, including guitarist Danny Kortchmar, who would produce the album, so he moved to Los Angeles in 1987.
+Sharkey was "intrigued" by Kortchmar's background in working with artists such as Carole King and Jackson Browne, whom he considered to be "songwriters in the old tradition rather than modern day producers".

-Upon release, Sharkey told the Sunday Independent: "I've never devoted myself so much to an album before, so if it comes out, and nobody gives a damn about it, I would be extremely disappointed, to say the least."
+Recording sessions commenced in May 1987.
+Responding to some criticism that his 1985 debut album was "bland pop music", Sharkey made a "far more conscious effort" in terms of songwriting for Wish.
+Sharkey told the Wokingham Times in 1988 that the album "deals with my life in the last two years and a blues/soul feel seemed the best way to express that".
+Ahead of its release, Sharkey said to the Sunday Independent: "I've never devoted myself so much to an album before, so if it comes out, and nobody gives a damn about it, I would be extremely disappointed, to say the least."

+Despite the UK top 20 success of his 1985 debut album, Wish was a commercial disappointment, failing to reach the top 100 of the UK albums chart.
+It also failed to make an appearance on the US Billboard or Cash Box charts.
+The lead single, "More Love", preceded the album in January 1988 and stalled at number 44 on the UK singles chart.
+The second single, "Out of My System", was released in March 1988, but failed to chart.
+In the US and Canada, "If This Is Love" was the only single to be released from the album.

 "Blue Days" was inspired by the Troubles in Northern Ireland.
 Sharkey told the Sunday Independent: "It's about my last return to Derry, and how soul-destroying I found it, seeing what living there has done to all my old friends."
 He added to Record Mirror: "I wrote the song because I believe that at the end of the day, despite sectarian differences, nobody is happy with what's going on in Ireland."
 The title was inspired by Rev Ian Paisley's comment: "We will never forsake the blue skies of Ulster for the grey mists of an Irish republic."